embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

   }
 ```

+The `CHARACTER_SPACING` constant is added, providing configurable fixed spacing between characters.
+This is useful for fonts where there is no built-in spacing in the source bitmap data.

-The `CHARACTER_SPACING` and `VARIABLE_WIDTH` constants were also added, creating support for basic variable width fonts.
+The `VARIABLE_WIDTH` constants is also added, creating support for basic variable width fonts.
+Setting this to `true` will trim empty pixels to the right of a glyph and add `CHARACTER_SPACING` between each character.